Jane is here to make your switch a stress-free one 💙

 What can we import?

-Exporting your Patients from PTEverywhere
+Exporting your Data from PTEverywhere

-To export your full patient demographics from PTEverywhere, you’ll want to export both the Demographics report and the Patient report:
+To export your patient demographics from PTEverywhere, you’ll want to export both the Demographics report and the Patient report:

 - Log in to your PTEverywhere account